jostylr/event-when/newREADME.md

 ### Using

 In the browser, include index.js.
-It will attach the constructor to EventWhen in the global space.
+It will store the constructor as EventWhen in the global space.

 For node, use `npm install index.js` or, better, add it to the